KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 •   <a href="https://fonts.google.com/">Google Fonts</a> responsible for styling the website fonts

+•   <a href="https://autoprefixer.github.io/">Autoprefixer</a> to add vendor prefixes to CSS and make sure the CSS code is valid for all browsers

-•   <a href="https://fancyapps.com/fancybox/3/">Fancybox</a>used for a gallery modal popup to view gallery images.
+•   <a href="https://fancyapps.com/fancybox/3/">Fancybox</a> used for a gallery modal popup to view gallery images.

-•   jQuery v3.4.1 to standardize and simplify interactions between HTML elements and JavaScript code
+•   <a href="https://jquery.com/download/">jQuery v3.4.1</a> to standardize and simplify interactions between HTML elements and JavaScript code

-•   <a href="https://cdnjs.com/libraries/popper.js/1.14.7">Popper.js</a>to calculate the position of an element and required for the responsive navbar
+•   <a href="https://cdnjs.com/libraries/popper.js/1.14.7">Popper.js</a> to calculate the position of an element and required for the responsive navbar